skx/foth/README.md

 ./fofh
 ```

 The executable will try to load [foth.4th](foth/foth.4th) from the current-directory, so you'll want to fetch that too.
-But otherwise it should work as you'd expect - the init-file defines several useful words, so running without it is a little annoying but it isn't impossible.
+But otherwise it should work as you'd expect - the startup-file defines several useful words, so running without it is a little annoying but it isn't impossible.

 ## Anti-Features